Communicating the impact that the climate crisis is having on those who are least responsible and most affected

 EU-CORD members are not primarily environmental NGOs.
 But working in the development, peacebuilding, human rights and other justice issues, we are acutely aware that it is the environmental sphere that encompasses the social and economic spheres.
 We, therefore, hold that a world where all ecosystems and creatures are able to flourish is also the best and only genuine foundation for social and economic justice.

 We now start to articulate what this means for us in practical terms.
-With the upcoming climate negotiations, COP26 happening in November 2021 and with the critical negotiations already taking place, we lend our support to social movements and campaigns that share our values and sense of urgency.
+With the upcoming climate negotiations, COP27 happening in Sharm el-Sheikh, Egypt, in 2022 and with the critical negotiations already taking place, we lend our support to social movements and campaigns that share our values and sense of urgency.

 Actions around the network